 Between a full and new Moon, the Moon is decreasing in light.
-This week, as we move toward the new or "dark" Moon on October 4, our energy turns inward toward relaxation and restoration.
+This week, as we move away from the full Moon and toward the new or "dark" Moon, our energy turns inward toward relaxation and restoration.
 You can support this inward movement in your own body with a simple routine of restorative yoga poses.
 These poses are recommended for quieting the mind and allowing the body to rest.

 1. Child's Pose (balasana)